sankaire/School_assgn/README.md

 # Schook_assgn
-This is a repository where i store all my school work.
+This is a repository where i store all my school coding work.